Power Macintosh 6200: Power Macintosh 6300/160 / Performa 6360

 The Power Macintosh 6300/160 (also sold as the Performa 6360) was introduced on October 17, 1996.
 It retains the desktop form factor introduced with the 6200, but is built around the "Alchemy" motherboard that was first introduced with the Power Macintosh 5400/120.
 This board has a 64-bit data path and 64-bit DIMM RAM, PCI slot, and Comm Slot II (incompatible with the earlier Comm Slot).
 It also includes two GeoPort external serial ports.
-NuBus cards are not supported.
+Processor Direct Slot cards are not supported.

 Standard equipment on the 6300/160 and 6360 include a 1.2 GB IDE hard drive, an 8X CD-ROM, full stereo input (unlike the 6200/6300 series, which combined stereo input into monophonic sound), one internal speaker (compared to two on the 6200/6300 series), and support for increased display resolutions with higher bit depth, notably 800x600 16-bit color at 60 Hz and 1024x768 8-bit color at 60 or 70 Hz.
 The 6360's power supply unit is increased to 150 watts.

 While the 6360 was designed from the start to support JEDEC-standard 5-volt, 64-bit, 168-pin, EDO 70ns DIMMs with a 2k refresh rate, the logic board did not initially support EDO RAM.
 A user servicing the machine would need to examine the serial numbers on the on-board RAM to see whether EDO is supported.
 The 6360 has two DIMM slots, which can be populated by one or two chips of varying sizes up to 64 MB.
 Combined with the on-board 8 MB RAM, this provides a maximum memory of 136 MB.
 Because the board only supports linear memory organization, no performance benefit is provided if two chips of the same type are installed.
 The board also does not support refresh rates beyond 2k.

 An optional "High-Performance Module for Power Macintosh 6360" that plugged into an internal cache slot was available from Apple authorized resellers that provide a 256 KB L2 CPU cache.
 Third-party modules in 256 KB, 512 KB and 1 MB sizes were also sold.